smcclab/smc-course/01-policies.md

 [^1]: This code of conduct was adapted from the COMP1110 Code of Conduct, and originally developed by Evan Peck of Bucknell University.
 Portions of this code of conduct are adapted from Dr. Lorena A. Barba

+## Attendance {#attendance}

+This course is designed for in-person delivery only due to the interactive nature of lectures and collaborative workshops.
+Remote participation is not supported in this course.
+Students are expected to have **full attendence** at all learning activities (lectures, workshops, concerts).

+If you have any reason that you cannot attend a certain activity, you must [communicate](#communication) this with your tutor well in advance.
+If you cannot attend campus due to illness but are able to work from home, you may be able to have limited participation in workshops and collaborate with your group using the class's Microsoft Team.

 ## Communication {#communication}

 Any communication in this course will happen over one of two channels: